There are two schools of thought.

 Honey Stinger really highlights its Vitamin B Complex content, which theoretically should help accelerate and intensify the mouth-to-muscle effect.
 Read full review here.

 The taste and consistency of Honey Stinger are…duh, honey-like.
-If you are a regular energy gel eater and enjoy the taste of honey, I would highly recommend it.
+If you are a regular energy gel eater and enjoy the taste of honey, I would highly recommend these natural energy gels.

 The fruit puree-based gels offer a more pleasant experience than the typical syrupy mixture.
 In terms of texture, it’s just about right, not too thick or watery.
 The light, fruity flavor is quite nice for hotter temperatures.